 Serial killer William Bonin also spent time at San Quentin State Prison.
 Bonin, known as the Freeway Killer, committed the rape, torture and murder of at least 21 boys and young men.
 He was executed at San Quentin by lethal injection in 1996.
 He was the first person to be executed in this manner in the history of California.What do you think of the famous inmates of San Quentin State Prison?
 Share your thoughts in the comments section.

-Hans Thomas Reiser is an American computer programmer, entrepreneur, and convicted murderer.
-He is the creator and primary developer of the ReiserFS computer file system, which is contained within the Linux kernel, as well as its attempted successor, Reiser4.
-In 2004, he founded Namesys, a ...more
+- Hans Thomas Reiser (born December 19, 1963) is an American computer programmer, entrepreneur, and convicted murderer.
+In April 2008, Reiser was convicted of the first-degree murder of his wife, Nina Reiser, who disappeared in September 2006.
+He subsequently pleaded guilty to a reduced charge of second-degree murder, as part of a settlement agreement that included disclosing the location of his wife's body, which he revealed to be in a shallow grave near the couple's home.
+Prior to his incarceration, Reiser created the ReiserFS computer file system, which is contained within the Linux kernel, as well as its attempted successor, Reiser4.
+In 2004, he founded Namesys, a corporation meant to... more